Organic Seeds Edible Plants Organic Pest Controls Books Tools, Propagation & Fertilisers Sprouting & Microgreens Poultry Supplies Specials

 Turnips are a very hardy vegetable and easy to grow.
 They are sown late summer to winter (exception - Japanese turnip) Sow directly where they are to grow 1 cm deep.
 Thin seedlings to 20 cm between plants.
 Keep moist, to encourage growth and mulch well.
 Flesh is extremely tender when young with a mild flavour.
 Tops are good steamed and they are high in carotene and calcium.
 The roots can be used in soups, casseroles, mashed or steamed.
 Suitable for temperate and subtropical areas, unlikely to do well in the tropics.

-syn.
+Syn.
 Rutabaga

 SS216

-Turnip 'Golden Globe' Organically certified
+Turnip 'Golden Globe' UT

-Turnip 'Hidabeni Red'
+Turnip 'Hidabeni Red' UT

 Hardy and easy to grow, ‘Hidabeni Red’ is a very attractive root vegetable, with a glossy scarlet skin and white flesh.
 It has a flattened globe shape, 8 - 10 cm across, 5 cm high.
 The red-veined leaves are nutritious, high in carotene and calcium, they can be steamed or stir-fried.
 The roots can be used raw, steamed, stir-fried or pickled.
 Please note this seed is an F1 hybrid and so is not suitable for seed saving.